 This degree specialization provides for the broadest range of future educational and ministerial opportunities.
-This program not only equips students to enter Christian ministry immediately upon graduation, it also prepares them for future study in seminary or graduate school.
-This specialization is thus suited for students who feel called of God to serve as ministers, but are not yet certain as to the specific type of ministry.
+This program not only equips students to enter Christian ministry immediately upon graduation, it also serves to prepare them for future study in seminary or graduate school.
+It also prepares for a broad set of possible ministerial vocations and is thus appropriate for students who feel called of God to serve as ministers, but are not yet certain as to the specific type of ministry.

 General Education Requirement

 See Baccalaureate Degree General Education Requirement 53/55 hours

 Christian Ministries Core Requirements

-See Christian Ministry Core Requirements 18 hours
+See Christian Ministry Core Requirements.
+18 hours

 Biblical-Theological Studies - [15 hours]

 Upper Level Biblical Studies

 [One Old Testament; one New Testament] 6 hours

 Upper Level Theology or Ministry Studies 6 hours

 Upper Level Biblical, Theology, or Ministry Studies 3 hours

 Minor 18 hours

 General Electives 20 hours